LucasBerzuk/COMP2600A2/README.md

 #### Option 1: Using an Integrated Development Environment (IDE)

 The first option is to use an IDE such as VSCode to set up your work environment.
-I find this to be more user friendly than than simply just using the command line.
+I find this to be more user friendly than simply just using the command line.

 - Step 3.1a: If you want to use an IDE and do not already have one, visit this [link](https://code.visualstudio.com/download) to download VSCode (my personal favourtie).
 - Step 3.1b: Once you have downloaded VSCode, navigate to the toolbar on the left side of the screen and click on the icon indicated "Source Control".